In the Dark Ages, Before there was

 without having to use the prop of Exaggerating his Size!

-The Mural is located in the refectory
+The Mural is located in the refectory, appropriately,

-(which is a dining hall, btw)
+(a refectory is a dining hall, btw)

 of the Convent of Santa Maria delle Grazie in Milan, Italy